Year A, B, C, Season of Lent

 Lent: The Restraint That Frees

-From their earliest days, followers of Jesus have set aside 40 days before Easter Sunday as a special time called Lent.
+From their earliest days, followers of Jesus have set aside 40 days before Easter Sunday as a special time for almsgiving, prayer, and fasting.

 The fact that followers of Jesus created this special season of Lent is a confession that we are not the first to have trouble maintaining a healthy relationship with God.
 Like us, from the earliest times, followers of Jesus got busy, got distracted, got forgetful and fearful and neglectful, and let their relationship with God go onto the back burner.
 Sound familiar?
 Fortunately, they got organized and created Lent so that we wouldn’t have to do all the hard work of figuring out what to do from scratch.
 What are the most helpful things to do to re-new my relationship with God?
 Over many centuries these three things have been tried and found true: